JamieM-Hub/JM-Idle-Game/documentation/README.md

 - JSON serialization to prevent page reload resetting the game

 # Technologies Used
+## Languages
+### HTML *(49.7%)*

+A large number of small HTML elements like buttons and bootstrap grids have resulted in a larger than expected HTML file.

+### JavaScript / jQuery  *(38.2%)*

+jQuery was the operational focus of this project alongside the Bootstrap grid, and many styling operations are done in jQuery instead of CSS.

+### CSS *(12.1%)*

+As above, much styling was done in jQuery however all media queries were coded in CSS.

 ## Libraries
-- Bootstrap CDN
+- Bootstrap
-- jQuery CDN
+- jQuery
 - Font Awesome
 - Google Fonts
-## Languages
-- HTML *49.7%*
-    - A large number of small HTML elements like buttons and bootstrap grid divs have resulted in a larger than expected HTML file.

-- JavaScript / jQuery *38.2%*
-    - jQuery was the operational focus of this project alongside the Bootstrap grid, and many styling operations are done in jQuery instead of CSS.

--  CSS *12.1%*
-    - As above, much styling was done in jQuery however all media queries have been coded in CSS.

 # Testing
 ## Functional Testing
 ### Input fields
 There is only one User input in *Elements*, which is name entry before the game begins.
 When the User starts a New Game, they are prompted for their name again before restarting the game.

-The following values were tested on both inputs and were found to be satisfactory:
+The following values were tested on both inputs:
 - Null (nothing was typed in)
-    - Input text was deleted and input placeholder asked User to enter their name.
+    - Input text was deleted and input placeholder asked User to enter their name
 - More than 8 characters
-    - Character entry is disabled after 8 characters.
+    - Character entry is disabled after 8 characters
 - Between 1 and 8 characters
-    - Entry accepted and game screen loads.
+    - Entry accepted and game screen loads
-- Problems encountered
+- Bugs
-    - Function missing from new game button, code since added
-    - Maximum length working correctly in browser, but using the same browser on a real smartphone allows limitless character entry.
+    - Maximum length working correctly in browser, but using the same browser on a real smartphone allows limitless character entry
-    - To fix this I created a function to catch the error, delete the text input and pass a message to the user via the placeholder.
+        - Function created to catch the error, delete the text input and pass a message to the user via the placeholder
+        - Input validation missing from new game function
+        - Adding code fixed bug

 ### Menu toggling
 The icons in the top left and top right corners toggle one of two menus - the main menu and the Theme menu.
 Each menu occupies the same space in front of the game title and needs to be closed before opening the other menu if that icon is clicked.